GTM Strategy for Startups: From First Customers to Scale

 Stage 2 (4–6 reps): Add a small pod — a team lead or player-coach plus 2–3 reps.
 This tests whether the process works with lightweight management rather than direct founder oversight.

 Stage 3 (7–12 reps): Now you need a proper sales manager, formal onboarding, dedicated sales operations, and potentially specialised roles (SDRs and AEs rather than full-cycle reps).
 This is where you're building an organisation, not just adding people.
+Many startups at this stage supplement their internal team with outsourced B2B lead generation to maintain pipeline while they scale.

 Stage 4 (12+ reps): Multiple teams, territory or segment specialisation, a VP of Sales, and a marketing function that's generating a meaningful portion of pipeline.
 This is a real GTM organisation.